-You can edit all information about a waypoint from the edit waypoint dialog.
+You can edit all information about a waypoint from the Edit Waypoint dialog.

-The dialog is activated by selecting the waypoint, and then selecting edit from the menu.
+This dialog is activated by selecting the waypoint's pop-up, or from the menu when the waypoint is activated.

-The dialog can also be accessed from the waypoints tool on the home page.
+The dialog can also be accessed from the Waypoints tool on the Home page.